Download our FREE smartphone app today!

 What are your expectations for my child’s engagement and the support that we as parents and carers should provide at home?

-We expect all students to fully engage with remote learning and will support them to do so through our Professional teaching and pastoral staff.
+We expect all students to fully engage with remote learning and will support them to do so.

 Timetables of lessons follow the students’ normal daily timetable, therefore setting routines to support students’ education at home should be simple.
 We appreciate that some parents will need support during these difficult times and encourage anyone to contact the Academy as soon as possible to tackle any student engagement issues.

-There is more information about accessing remote learning on the ‘Virtual Learning’ pages of the Academy Website.
+There is more information about accessing remote learning on the ‘Remote Learning’ pages of the Academy Website.

 How will you check whether my child is engaging with their work and how will I be informed if there are concerns?